Electric chair: Key events in the United States

 The former Louisiana execution chamber at the Red Hat Cell Block in the Louisiana State Penitentiary, West Feliciana Parish.
 The electric chair is a replica of the original.

 Martha M. Place became the first woman executed in the electric chair at Sing Sing Prison on March 20, 1899, for the murder of her 17-year-old stepdaughter, Ida Place.

 Leon Czolgosz was executed in the electric chair at New York's Auburn Prison on October 29, 1901, for the assassination of then-President William McKinley.

 The first photograph of an execution by electric chair was of housewife Ruth Snyder at Sing Sing on the evening of January 12, 1928, for the March 1927 murder of her husband.
-It was photographed for a front-page story in the New York Daily News the following morning by news photographer Tom Howard who had smuggled a camera into the death chamber and photographed her in the electric chair as the current was turned on.
+It was photographed for a front-page story in the New York Daily News titled "DEAD!" the following morning by news photographer Tom Howard who had smuggled a camera into the death chamber and photographed her in the electric chair as the current was turned on.
 It remains one of the best-known examples of photojournalism.

 A record was set on July 13, 1928, when seven men were executed consecutively in the electric chair at the Kentucky State Penitentiary in Eddyville, Kentucky.

-On June 16, 1944, an African-American teenager, 14-year-old George Stinney, became the youngest person ever executed in the electric chair when he was electrocuted at the Central Correctional Institution in Columbia, South Carolina.
+On June 16, 1944, an African-American teenager, 14-year-old George Stinney, became the youngest person to be executed in the electric chair when he was electrocuted at the Central Correctional Institution in Columbia, South Carolina.
 His conviction was overturned in 2014 after a circuit court judge vacated his sentence on the grounds that Stinney did not receive a fair trial.
 The judge determined that Stinney's legal counsel was inadequate, thus violating his rights under the Sixth Amendment to the U.S. Constitution.

 On May 3, 1946, an African-American teenager named Willie Francis became the first person known to have survived the electric chair in the Saint Martin Parish Prison in Saint Martinsville, Louisiana.
-His appeals to the death penalty failed, and was executed again on May 9, 1947, at age 18.
-His trial has claimed to be unfair, which the trial also violated his Fifth, Eighth, and Fourteenth Amendment rights to the U.S. Constitution.
+In appeals, his trial was claimed to be unfair, violating his Fifth, Eighth, and Fourteenth Amendment rights under the U.S. Constitution.
+The appeals failed, and Francis was successfully electrocuted on May 9, 1947; he was 18.

-On May 25, 1979, in Florida, John Spenkelink became the first person to be electrocuted after the Gregg v.
+On May 25, 1979, in Florida, John Spenkelink became the first person to be executed by the electric chair after the Gregg v.
 Georgia decision by the Supreme Court of the United States in 1976.
 He was the first person to be executed in the United States in this manner since 1966.

 The last person to be executed by electric chair without the choice of an alternative method was Lynda Lyon Block on May 10, 2002, in Alabama.

 The most recent execution by electric chair was of Nicholas Todd Sutton on February 20, 2020, in Tennessee.